51.2. Extension of the period for filing evidence

 Nevertheless, there may be instances where the failure to consider that evidence is not in the public interest of the register being a true reflection of the marketplace.
 It is also undesirable if the true owner of a trade mark at common law is unable to prevent it being registered by another party.
 The Registrar acknowledges that sometimes it may be appropriate for the delegate deciding the merits of the opposition to take the information contained in evidence filed out of time into account.
 The delegate may do so as he or she is not bound by the rules of evidence, but may be informed on any matter in a way that he or she reasonably believes to be appropriate (reg 21.15(4)).

 The delegate will not consider out of time evidence as a matter of routine.
-The party filing the evidence must make a compelling case in favour of it being considered.
+The party filing the evidence must both pay the relevant fee and make a compelling case in favour of it being considered.
 The issues the filing party needs to address in its submissions include:

 • Why the evidence was filed after the due date